hl7-eu/mpd/input/pagecontent/logicalmodels.md

-### Logical data models
+### Logical information models

-Logical data models or information models for EHDS are created by Xt-EHR project, and they are refined versions of eHN Guidelines data sets.
+Logical data models or information models for EHDS are created by Xt-EHR project.
+These models are refined and enhanced versions of the [eHN Guidelines data sets](https://health.ec.europa.eu/system/files/2022-06/ehealth_health-data_electronic-exchange_eprescriptions-guidelines_en.pdf) published in 2022.

-This specification aims to conform to those logical models, and provide the FHIR profiles for these models.
+This IG aims to conform to EHDS logical models, and provide the FHIR profiles based on these models.
+[The Artifacts page](artifacts.html) also provides eHN data sets as logical models.
+However, those data sets have not been originally published as machine-readable models and the derived logical models sometimes lack of precision and concreteness.
+EHDS logical information models use eHN data sets as a conceptual base, and provide non-ambiguous machine-readable models.

-Please see logical models related to this use case in [**Xt-EHR Implementation Guide**](https://build.fhir.org/ig/Xt-EHR/xt-ehr-common/useCasePrescription.html).
+EHDS draft logical models for eP and eD use case can be seen in [**Xt-EHR Implementation Guide**](https://build.fhir.org/ig/Xt-EHR/xt-ehr-common/useCasePrescription.html).

-Logical models in IHE MPD Implementation Guide may differ due to a wider a scope, but no breaking differences should occur.

 ### Mappings from EHDS models to FHIR profiles

+The following mappings are from EHDS logical models provided in [Xt-EHR IG](https://build.fhir.org/ig/Xt-EHR/xt-ehr-common/useCasePrescription.html).
+For mappings between eHN guidelines data sets and FHIR profiles, see [Artifacts page](artifacts.html).

 #### Prescription